strapi/strapi-docs/files/users.md

 ## Forgot password

-Send an email to the user with an activation code: `GET /auth/forgot-password`.
+Send an email to the user with an activation code: `POST /auth/forgot-password`.

 Request payload: